Royal Robbins

 Royal Robbins (February 3, 1935 – March 14, 2017) was one of the pioneers of American rock climbing.

-After learning to climb at Tahquitz Rock, he went on to make first ascents of many big wall routes in Yosemite.
-As an early proponent of boltless, pitonless clean climbing, he, along with Yvon Chouinard, was instrumental in changing the climbing culture of the late 1960s and early 1970s by encouraging the use and preservation of the natural features of the rock.
-He went on to become a well-known kayaker.
+After learning to climb at Tahquitz Rock, Robbins went on to make first ascents of many big wall routes in Yosemite.
+As an early proponent of clean climbing, he, along with Yvon Chouinard, was instrumental in changing the climbing culture of the late 1960s and early 1970s by encouraging the use and preservation of the natural features of the rock.
+He was also a well-known kayaker.

+Early life and early climbing career

+Robbins was born in 1935 and grew up in trailer parks in Southern California.
+Robbins first began to climb in the early 1950s at the nearby Tahquitz Peak.
+At age 17 in 1952 he climbed the now famous Open Book route up Tahquitz.
+In 1957, he was among a trio of climbers who ascended the Regular Northwest Face of Half Dome at Yosemite National Park.